Q: Is it true that cats can get avian influenza?

-Q: Is "canine influenza" the same thing as H5N1 avian influenza in dogs?
+Q: Is "canine influenza" the same thing as avian influenza in dogs?

-A: No. The canine influenza virus is a type A influenza virus of subtype H3N8 and is more closely related to the equine influenza virus.
+A: No. The canine influenza viruses are type A influenza virus strains of subtype H3.
 View more information about canine influenza on the AVMA Web site.

-Q: What are the clinical signs of highly pathogenic H5N1 avian influenza in dogs?
+Q: What are the clinical signs of highly pathogenic avian influenza in dogs?

 Q: How do dogs become infected?
 Can they spread the virus?

-A: There is not enough information available about H5N1 highly pathogenic avian influenza (HPAI) infection in dogs to know how infection would develop.
+A: There is not enough information available about highly pathogenic avian influenza (HPAI) infections in dogs to know how infection would develop.
 Domestic cats in Europe appear to have become infected by eating infected poultry or wild birds.
-Details concerning a case of H5N1 infection in a dog in October 2004 were recently published; the dog was infected after it ate the carcass of an infected duck.
+Details concerning a case of Guangdong lineage H5N1 infection in a dog in October 2004 were recently published; the dog was infected after it ate the carcass of an infected duck.
+View the report on the CDC Web site.
 View the report on the CDC Web site.

-A: At the moment, there is little risk of a dog in the United States becoming infected with H5N1 highly pathogenic avian influenza because the virus that has circulated in Asia, Europe, and Africa has not yet been found in the United States.
+A: At the moment, there is little risk of a dog in the United States becoming infected with highly pathogenic avian influenza even though subtypes that have circulated in Asia, Europe, and Africa have been found in the United States.

 A: Poultry products are only a risk if they come from infected birds and are eaten while raw (unprocessed).
-It may be possible for cats and dogs to contract H5N1 highly pathogenic avian influenza (HPAI) by eating infected raw poultry products.
-However, because H5N1 HPAI has not yet been found in poultry in North America and because poultry contained in commercial pet foods is generally cooked and processed, it is considered safe to feed pets commercially processed foods containing poultry products.
+It may be possible for cats and dogs to contract highly pathogenic avian influenza (HPAI) by eating infected raw poultry products or infected products from other bird species.

-Q: Is there a vaccine available to protect companion animals against highly pathogenic H5N1 avian influenza virus?
+Q: Is there a vaccine available to protect companion animals against highly pathogenic avian influenza virus?

 Q: There are wild birds outside—can I let my dog/cat out?

-A: The H5N1 HPAI virus is not present in the United States at this time.
-Therefore, wild birds, including Canada Geese, turkeys, and song birds, pose little risk to you or your pets.
+A: Risk of HPAI infection in a dog is very low.
 Keeping cats and dogs indoors, unless being walked on a leash or otherwise confined, is best for their safety, regardless of risk of infection with the virus.
 Cats and dogs allowed to roam outdoors are exposed to many dangers, including automobile injuries, animal bites, poisoning, and other infectious diseases.

 Q: Can my pet catch "bird flu" if it's not a bird?

-A: In addition to wild and domestic birds and poultry, humans, domestic cats, and dogs, we know that pigs, palm civets, cynomolgus macaques, New Zealand white rabbits, stone martens, tigers, leopards, ferrets and rats can become infected with the H5N1 highly pathogenic avian influenza (HPAI) virus.
-It's possible that other mammals may also be susceptible to H5N1 HPAI infection.
+A: In addition to wild and domestic birds and poultry, humans, domestic cats, and dogs, we know that pigs, palm civets, cynomolgus macaques, New Zealand white rabbits, stone martens, tigers, leopards, ferrets and rats can become infected with the Guangdong lineage of H5N1 highly pathogenic avian influenza (HPAI) virus.
+But the risk with the current strains in the U.S. is unknown.
+It's possible that other mammals may also be susceptible to HPAI.

-Q: Can I give highly pathogenic H5N1 avian influenza virus to my animal?
+Q: Can I give highly pathogenic avian influenza virus to my animal?

-Q: Can my pot-bellied pig spread highly pathogenic H5N1 avian influenza virus?
+Q: Can my pot-bellied pig spread highly pathogenic avian influenza virus?

-A: Certain mammalian species are known to be susceptible to infection with the H5N1 highly pathogenic avian influenza (HPAI) virus, including pigs.
-Because the rate of infection for this virus in pigs is very low, and because the H5N1 HPAI virus has not yet been found in North America, pot-bellied pigs are not considered to be reservoirs for the virus and should not spread H5N1 HPAI.
-However, because there is much we do not know about H5N1 HPAI, infection control precautions similar to those recommended for other companion animal species should be followed if H5N1 HPAI is identified in the United States.
+A: Certain mammalian species are known to be susceptible to infection with the highly pathogenic avian influenza (HPAI) virus, including pigs.
+Pot-bellied pigs are not considered to be reservoirs for the virus and should not spread HPAI.
+However, infection control precautions similar to those recommended for other companion animal species should be followed.

 Q: Where do I look for additional information and resources?